Week Against Racism and Anti-Semitism at the University of Montpellier

 University of Montpellier, Triolet Campus

-On Monday, March 23, at 12:30 p.m., opening reception for Hélène Jayet’s exhibition “Chin Up!”
-The project explores curly or kinky hair as a space for experimentation, struggle, and the assertion of identity.
+On Monday, March 23, at 12:30 p.m., the opening reception for Hélène Jayet’s exhibition “Chin Up!” will take place.
+The project explores curly or coily hair as a space for experimentation, struggle, and the affirmation of identity.
 With their chins held high, the subjects of this mosaic of portraits assert their presence and reclaim their image.
-A cartography of memory and Afro-descendant pride where generations, cultures, and styles intersect.
-Open to the public, the exhibition will run from March 23 to April 24.
+A cartography of memory and pride in African heritage where generations, cultures, and styles intersect.
+Open to the general public, the exhibition will run from March 23 to April 24.
 Two guided tours, with the artist in attendance, will take place on Thursday, April 16, and Tuesday, April 21.

 Via video conference

-On Tuesday, March 24, from 7:00 p.m. to 8:30 p.m., and on Thursday, March 26, from 12:12 p.m. to 1:45 p.m., two webinars on raising awareness about racism and antisemitism.
-Key statistics, stereotypes, legal definitions, the consequences of such violence, and tools for taking action and responding: these sessions will provide essential guidance for identifying, understanding, preventing, and combating racist situations and discrimination.
-One session for students, one session for staff.
+On Tuesday, March 24, from 7:00 p.m. to 8:30 p.m., and on Thursday, March 26, from 12:12 p.m. to 1:45 p.m., two webinars to raise awareness about racism and antisemitism.
+Key statistics, stereotypes, legal definitions, the consequences of such violence, and tools for taking action and responding: these sessions will provide the essential guidance needed to identify, understand, prevent, and combat racist situations and discrimination.
+One session is for students, and one is for staff.

 University of Montpellier, Richter Campus at the Aimé Schoenig Student Union.

 On Wednesday, March 25, from 7:00 p.m. to 9:30 p.m., “The Trial of the Century,” a biopic by Mick Jackson.
-The film chronicles the journey of historian Deborah Lipstadt, a Holocaust expert, who finds herself sued by David Irving, an extremist academic who denies the reality of the Holocaust.
-Summoned to appear before British courts, she is forced to prove the existence of gas chambers to refute the accusations.
-Facing an opponent willing to do anything, she fights, within the bounds of the law, to prevent the spread of his Holocaust denial theories.
-Open to all ages.
+The film chronicles the journey of historian Deborah Lipstadt, a Holocaust scholar, who finds herself sued by David Irving, an extremist scholar who denies the reality of the Holocaust.
+Summoned to appear before British courts, she is forced to prove the existence of the gas chambers to refute the accusations.
+Facing an opponent willing to do anything, she fights, within the bounds of the law, to prevent the spread of his Holocaust-denial theories.
+Open to all audiences.

 - Date: March 23–27, 2026